IBM-MIL/MILCarouselCollectionView/README.md

 1. `MILCarouselCollectionViewCell.xib`

 <br>
-## Adding MILCarouselCollectionView To A View Controller
+## Adding MILCarouselCollectionView to a View Controller

 For both storyboard and programmatic implementations, you can reference the `ViewController.swift`file in the example xcode project to see an example in context.